cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 effectiveness remains consistent in both atmospheric and vacuum conditions.
-However, they face limitations in terms of range and stopping power, especially when compared to larger firearms, and they are generally less effective against armored targets.
+However, they face limitations in terms of range and stopping power, especially when compared to larger firearms, and they are generally less effective against armoured targets.

 #### *Submachinegun*